PalakJirapure/MUSIC/README.md

 This is also a mobile friendly Website.

-This website allows you to listen to your favourate music.
+This website allows you to listen to your favourite music.

 # Specifications of the App